Abdullah-Gohar/Langgraph-Assessment-Agent/README.md

 ## Web interface

-Navigating to `http://localhost:8000` serves a single-page chat UI directly from the API server — no separate frontend process or build step.
+Navigating to `http://localhost:8000` serves a single-page chat UI directly from the API server, no separate frontend process or build step.

 - Type a message and press **Enter** (or click **Send**) to talk to the agent
 - Shift+Enter adds a newline without sending
-- Agent replies render as formatted markdown — headers, bullet lists, code blocks, and inline formatting all display properly
+- Agent replies render as formatted markdown: headers, bullet lists, code blocks, and inline formatting all display properly
 - The **phase badge** in the top-right corner shows where you are in the conversation (`discovery`, `los_offered`, `content_review`, etc.)
-- When the assessment is delivered the input locks and shows a "Session complete" message — refresh the page to start a new session
+- When the assessment is delivered the input locks and shows a "Session complete" message, refresh the page to start a new session

 ---